 Have a seat!

 Whether you’re driving around the block or across the country, car seats and seat belts should always be used.
 All children ages 12 and under need to sit in an approved car seat.
 The type of car seat appropriate for your child depends on his/her age and height.
 From rear-facing baby seats to tween booster seats, always strap your child in first, before securing your own seat belt.
-Check out these recommendations (from the National Highway Traffic Safety Administration) on car safety seats for all ages.

 Look back before backing up!